 Musicians, producers, amateurs and professionals alike have to manage audio signals constantly.
 In amplified music, the live performance sector and the music production world, audio signals are everywhere.
 They’re unavoidable.
-Building up a knowledge-base and competency in how to process and manage audio signals effectively and efficiently, takes practice.
+Building up a knowledge base and competency in how to process and manage audio signals effectively and efficiently, takes practice.
 In this article, you will learn the basics of audio signals and how to manage them.
 You will also learn about the different types of audio signals, audio connections and how to insert audio chains correctly.

 Audio signals are impressions of sound, captured either digitally or electronically.

-What do you mean impressions of sound?
+What do you mean by impressions of sound?

 Well, exactly that.
-They are digital or electrical impressions, or representations of sound.
+They are digital or electrical impressions or representations of sound.
 In reality, sound is a perpetuating energy that makes air particles vibrate and surrounding objects resonate, making more things vibrate.
 These vibrations reach our ears and our brains organise them into sound.

 When it comes to capturing and reproducing sound, we can either do it electronically, with a voltage or digitally, with a computer.
 All signals that are produced with a voltage are referred to as analogue audio signals.
 All signals produced with computer binary are referred to as digital audio signals.
 Analogue and digital signals both have their own unique history.

 Analogue signals are very old compared to digital audio signals.
 They have been around for almost a hundred years.
-All music and audio was recorded, processed and reproduced with analogue technology from the early 1900s onwards.
+All music and audio were recorded, processed and reproduced with analogue technology from the early 1900s onwards.

 Pioneered in the late 80s’, digital audio began to overtake analogue audio once the mp3 player and home computers became common.
-From here, digital audio became increasingly popular with the rise of CD’s, digital stereo systems and the internet.
+From here, digital audio became increasingly popular with the rise of CDs, digital stereo systems and the internet.

 In 2020, analogue and digital audio signals and technologies co-exist.
-Producers and consumers profit from, and enjoy both.
+Producers and consumers profit from and enjoy both.

-So, in your day to day audio signal management, you will be dealing with both analogue and digital audio signals.
+So, in your day-to-day audio signal management, you will be dealing with both analogue and digital audio signals.
 You can’t have one without the other.

-The pathway an analogue or digital signal flows through on an audio summing device, like a mixer for example, is called a channel.
+The pathway an analogue or digital signal flows through on an audio-summing device, like a mixer, for example, is called a channel.

 A mono audio signal flows through one channel, and a stereo audio signal flows through two channels.
 For a long time, analogue signals were captured, produced and played back in mono.
 Stereo audio signals made their way onto music recordings in the late 50s’ and eventually became the best way to listen to music.